 Including reviews on your store pages can also improve search engine optimization (SEO).
 And unlike third-party review sites, you can control the environment where your store reviews appear.

-Integrating Ratings and Reviews for Stores is like setting up Conversations for brick-and-mortar stores instead of products.
+Integrating Ratings & Reviews for Stores is like setting up Ratings & Reviews for brick-and-mortar stores instead of products.
 You can follow the same implementation processes, entering information about each store into “product” fields.
-Bazaarvoice strongly recommends you create or designate a Ratings and Reviews for Stores landing page on your website where customers can submit and access consumer-generated content (CGC) about your stores.
+Bazaarvoice strongly recommends you create or designate a Ratings & Reviews for Stores landing page on your website where customers can submit and access user-generated content (UGC) about your stores.

-Complete the following processes to set up Ratings and Reviews for Stores:
+Complete the following processes to set up Ratings & Reviews for Stores:

-- Contact Bazaarvoice Client Care to add the Ratings and Reviews for Stores feature to your implementation.
+- Contact Bazaarvoice Support to add the Ratings & Reviews for Stores feature to your implementation.

-- Integrate Bazaarvoice Conversations on your company’s product display pages (PDPs).
+- Integrate Bazaarvoice Ratings & Reviews on your company’s product display pages (PDPs).

 - Ensure each store has a store display page on your company’s website.